 - Sole Proprietorship: Business Certificate (trade certificate), Occupational License, or Business License

 - Nonprofit Corporation: IRS Determination Letter 501(c)(3), or Letter of tax exemption

 - Political Campaign: Form 410 or Form FEC (Federal Election Commission)

 The owner or Agent of the company will need to submit a valid driver license, passport, or other government-issued identification.

 Proof of Address can be supplied by uploading a utility bill, bank statement, lease agreement, or mortgage document dated within the last 90 days.

 If your organization is doing business under another name, you will need to submit an assumed name or fictitious name certificate.

 Representative Association (optional)

-Upload only if requested by PEX.
-A letter from the owner on company letterhead granting you authority to represent the business.
+Upload only if PEX requests this.
+PEX will ask for a letter from the business owner, on company letterhead, which grants you authority to represent the business.